Royal Botanic Gardens, Kew

 The temperatures inside the glasshouse are not an aspect to gamble about.
 It’s sweltering in there.
 Consider shedding off those layers of clothes before entering the glasshouse.

-Despite plants and trees, Palm house also plays host to an underground marine aquarium.
+Despite plants and trees, Palm House also plays host to an underground marine aquarium.
 The marine aquarium is home to four significant marine habitats.
 Also, there is a 30 feet tall walkway across the centre portion of the palm glasshouse, which presents an opportunity for visitors to get a closer look at the trees in the greenhouse.

 Treetop Walkway

 The treetop walkway is a favourite amongst many who visit the Kew Gardens.
-It is a 60 feet high pathway leading you to the top of the forest.
+It is a 60-foot-high pathway leading you to the top of the forest.
 It could prove a little scary if you consider yourself a bit afraid of heights.
 But, climbing and reaching the top will present the opportunity of a lifetime.
 You will be able to reach out and touch the tops of the trees, and also experience a magnificent view of the park from above.

 The walkway is made of perforated metal floor, which is flexible and tends to pop beneath your feet.
 Let it not come as a surprise.